 Concerning the first issue, the authors recommend patience and understanding.
 Currently, all medical institutions are redirecting their resources to meet the needs of the pandemic.
 However, this is still not causing major problems for other patients in Milan.

-None the less, there is a need for additional protective measures.
+Nonetheless, there is a need for additional protective measures.
 The medical experts working with IBD patients recommend the use of surgical masks in the hospital as a preventive measure.
-Furthermore, they maintain that all IBD patients should isolate and take additional care to avoid infection.
+Furthermore, they maintain that all IBD patients should isolated and take additional care to avoid infection.